H3AR7B3A7/SecondBrain/Code/Languages/Java/Libraries/GWT.md

 # My First GWT App

 ## Google Web Toolkit
-Google Web Toolkit is an open-source set of tools that allows web developers to create and maintain JavaScript front-end applications in Java.
+Google Web Toolkit is an open-source set of tools that allows web developers to create and maintain JavaScript front-end applications in [[Java]].
 Other than a few native libraries, everything is Java source that can be built on any supported platform with the included GWT Ant build files.
 It is licensed under the Apache License 2.0.

 GWT emphasizes reusable approaches to common web development tasks, namely asynchronous remote procedure calls, history management, bookmarking, UI abstraction, internationalization, and cross-browser portability.